Ansty Parish Council

 The Ansty Parish Council’s ‘Personal Data Consent Form’ is available to all those parishioners that want to ‘opt in’ to any of our Parish Council communications.
 The Parish Council uses email, phone, post and our village website to communicate with villagers about Parish Council activities and to share information relevant to Ansty Village and its events.
 To do this the Parish Council needs the recipient’s consent which is given by completing and returning a signed copy of our ‘Consent Form’ to our Parish Clerk.
 Click here to obtain a consent form and further details: Ansty Parish Council Consent Form

-Ansty’s Local Emergency Plan has been adopted.
+Ansty’s Local Emergency Plans

 Please click on the links below, for further details regarding recent Village and Parish Council Meetings: